qinno/qEdge-UI/README.md

 # Known limitations

-* No open source product use in the moment, only a plattform for investigation
+This project is at the moment not used in a commercial open source product, but can be used as a starting point for that purpose.
+Please fell free to contact us for more information.

 # Support